NADA New YORK

 Sunday, May 17, 11:00am–5:00pm

-This presentation will include new painting and sculpture from her ongoing series The Accumulation of Meaning Over Time (all parts sold separately), which explores Kegler’s evolving relationship to utopia.
-Raised within the Waldorf education system, Kegler experienced a youth that encouraged play, exploration of raw materials, rhythm, and self-direction.
-And yet, as is common, she recalls childhood fantasies shaped not by organic forms of play, but by mythic objects that she wasn’t allowed to own - barbies, my little pony, and other shiny tools of capitalistic play.
-For Kegler, her lack of access influenced a desire for an imagined paradise where mainstream imagery promised safety, satisfaction, and belonging.
-As an adult, this quest for Utopia has shifted and instead hinges on a desire for interdependence, embodied community, and ingenuity - the principles that actually underscored her youth and education.
+Raised within the Waldorf education system, Kegler experienced a youth that encouraged imaginative outdoor play, engagement with raw materials, seasonal rhythm, and a reverence for nature.
+Yet, as is common, she recalls childhood fantasies shaped not by organic materials but by mythic objects she wasn’t allowed to own—Barbies, My Little Pony, and other tools of capitalistic media.
+This lack of access produced a desire for an imagined paradise where mainstream imagery promised safety, satisfaction, and belonging.
+As an adult, this quest for utopia has subverted, shifting toward a yearning for ecological interdependence, embodied community, and ingenuity.

 SELECT WORKS